Cicero: Family

 Marcus Tullius Cicero was born on 3 January 106 BC in Arpinum, a hill town 100 km southeast of Rome.
-He belonged to the tribus Cornelia.
-His father was a wealthy member of the equestrian order and possessed good connections in Rome.
-However, not being of robust health (he experienced poor digestion and inflammation of the eyes), he could not enter public life and studied extensively to compensate.
-Little is known about Cicero's mother Helvia, but Cicero's brother Quintus wrote in a letter that she was a thrifty housewife.
+He belonged to the Roman tribe (tribus) Cornelia.
+His father was a wealthy member of the equestrian order and possessed good connections in Rome; however, not being of robust health (he experienced poor digestion and inflammation of the eyes), he could not enter public life and studied extensively to compensate.
+Little is known about Cicero's mother Helvia, although Cicero's brother Quintus wrote in a letter that she was a thrifty housewife.

-Cicero's cognomen, a hereditary nickname, comes from the Latin for chickpea, cicer.
+Cicero's cognomen, a hereditary nickname, comes from the Latin for chickpea (cicer).
 Plutarch explains that the name was originally given to one of Cicero's ancestors who had a cleft in the tip of his nose resembling a chickpea.
-The famous family names of Fabius, Lentulus, and Piso come from the Latin names of beans, lentils, and peas, respectively.
-Plutarch writes that Cicero was urged to change this deprecatory name when he entered politics, but refused, saying that he would make Cicero more glorious than Scaurus ("Swollen-ankled") and Catulus ("Puppy").
+The famous family name of Fabius, and the lineage names (hereditary cognomen) of Lentulus, and Piso come from the Latin names of beans, lentils, and peas, respectively.
+Plutarch writes that Cicero was urged to change this deprecatory name when he entered politics but refused, saying that he would make Cicero more glorious than Scaurus ("Swollen-ankled") and Catulus ("Puppy").